 - 1. The temporary use complies with any specific standard listed in Article 6.8.
 Temporary Uses; - No lighting or electrical service shall be provided without an electrical permit; - 3.
 No structure associated with the temporary use shall be erected without a building permit; - 4.
 All structures shall be cleared from the site within 5 days after the use is terminated; - No temporary use structure shall block fire lanes or pedestrian or vehicular access; - 6.
 The site of the temporary use shall be cleared of all debris at the end of the use; - 7.
 Written permission of the property owner for the temporary use shall be provided; - 8.
 Adequate parking shall be provided; - 9.
-Required parking for other uses shall remain available; - 10.
-Evidence that adequate traffic control measures shall be provided; - 11.
-Evidence that adequate provisions for trash disposal and sanitary facilities shall be provided; and - 12.
+Evidence that adequate traffic control measures shall be provided; - 10.
+Evidence that adequate provisions for trash disposal and sanitary facilities shall be provided; and - 11.
 When appropriate, adequate provisions for crowd control shall be provided.